pkamenarsky/concur-replica/README.md

 There are two situations where you should rule `concur-replica` out completely:

-+ Instant client-side feedback is required
++ Realtime client-side feedback is required (this is rarely the case)

 + It needs to work offline